edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-2.2.md

 # Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one is read)

+students will make pull requests with branching in groups

+students will use bootstrap to style their pages using the grid system

 ### 1. Student Do - 25 minutes

 * *Instructor picks groups - make sure the group has 1 strong, 1 average, 1 weak.
 Distribute everyone equally.*